PixelOmen/PixelOmen/README.md

 # Bio

-I am an experienced professional with 14 years in TV/Film post-production, with 6 years as a developer.
-While my journey didn't start in software development, the diverse technical challenges faced in post-production have allowed me to forge a strong foundation through real-world practical application.
+While my journey didn't start in software development, the diverse technical challenges faced in TV/film post-production have allowed me to forge a strong foundation through real-world practical application.
 I'm eager to apply my skill sets in a new domain and am looking for opportunities to contribute to and grow within the tech industry.
-I am particularly interested in roles that challenge me to grow.

 ___
 # Contact